OctaviaProject/octaviaproject.github.io/_posts/2016-05-11-planning-for-the-unexpected.md

 Chana, Leigh and Meghan set the mood with eerie tones and homemade potato skins.
 It was just the four of us and a table.
 Now RPG, obvs, stands for Role Playing Game, but I still wasn’t sure what to expect.
-Like most people, when I hear the term “RPG,” I think of console or online games-- *Final Fantasy* and *World of Warcraft* are two popular names that immediately come to mind.
+Like most people, when I hear the term “RPG,” I think of console or online games--*Final Fantasy* and *World of Warcraft* are two popular names that immediately come to mind.
 But I knew we weren’t going to be playing video games and I wasn’t told to bring a laptop (which is good since mine doesn’t have a great graphics chip).
 We were going to play a table-top RPG.

-This may make me lame, but I don’t know that many/haven’t played that many table-top RPG’s, save for a stint I had with *Arkham Horror*–-and while I did manage to beat the game without losing my mind, I don’t think that makes me any kind of expert.
+This may make me lame, but I don’t know that many/haven’t played that many table-top RPG’s, save for a stint I had with *Arkham Horror*--and while I did manage to beat the game without losing my mind, I don’t think that makes me any kind of expert.

 Someone might ask, what is a table-top RPG?
 Well, as the name suggests, it’s a role playing game